Everything About Software Outsourcing in Latin America

 Some global companies like IBM, Kraft, BBVA, HBO, and others have already shown their interest in working with Uruguay by setting up offices and partnerships there.

-Uruguay may not be the most known country in terms of IT outsourcing, but it shows promising growth and an attractive talent pool that international companies can’t ignore.
+Uruguay may not be the most well-known country in terms of IT outsourcing, but it has shown promising growth and an attractive talent pool that international companies can’t ignore.

 Where To Find South American Software Developers